-- (i) SAIFI the number of outages (including planned) per year for an average customer. - (ii) SAIDI the number of high voltage outage (including planned) minutes experienced by the average customer. - (iii) Items are measured using the methodology determined by of the Commerce Commission. - (iv) These performance levels do not include any faults arising on the Transpower system. - (v) These measures were set by the Commerce Commission at the commencement of the current regulatory period, being 1 April 2015 to 31 March 2020.
+(i) SAIFI - the number of outages (including planned) per year for an average customer.

+(ii) SAIDI - the number of high voltage outage (including planned) minutes experienced by the average customer.

+(iii) Items are measured using the methodology determined by of the Commerce Commission.

+(iv) These performance levels do not include any faults arising on the Transpower system.

+(v) These measures were set by the Commerce Commission.
 A "quality incentive" is receivable by the Company if the annual result is between the target and collar, and a quality disincentive is payable by the Company between the target and cap.
-If the cap is exceeded, a breach has occurred and could result in an investigation by the Commission.
-The Commerce Commission has yet to set the targets for the period 31 March 2021 as they relate to the next 5-year regulatory period.
+If the cap is exceeded, a breach has occurred and could result in an investigation by the Commission